 - Keep you up-to-date about the progress of your case;

 - Attempt to negotiate a fair settlement agreement; and

 - File a personal injury lawsuit and represent your family in court, if necessary.

 In the commonwealth of Massachusetts, the statute of limitations states that you must file a lawsuit within three years of the incident in order to hold the liable parties responsible for the abuse your family member suffered.

 While this deadline applies only to filing litigation, the sooner we can get started on collecting evidence and building your case the better.
 As time passes, evidence is lost, and in some cases, witnesses may even pass away.
-The earlier you contact our law firm, the sooner we can go to work building a substantial claim for compensation on your behalf.
+The earlier you contact our Boston nursing home abuse attorneys, the sooner we can go to work building a substantial claim for compensation on your behalf.

 Massachusetts Statute of Limitations on Nursing Home Abuse